What is EFPSA Academy?

 - Experience as a trainer at an international level

 - Experience with online work

-Send us your CV, Training Portfolio, motivation letter and proof that you graduated from a TtT programme, by 28.08.2020 23:59 CEST, to firstname.lastname@example.org
+Please send us your CV, Training Portfolio, motivation letter, and proof that you graduated from a Train the Trainers programme, by 26.05.2021 (23:59 CEST), to firstname.lastname@example.org.

 - What is your motivation to join the event?